ChoJiaHong/infer_server/README.md

 completed request statistics.
 If the library is missing or the metrics server fails to start, the application continues to run without exporting metrics.

+Metrics from the queue, completion, and RPS monitors are written as separate CSV files under `logs/`.
+Run `python utils/merge_metrics.py` to combine these into `logs/merged_stats.csv` for easier analysis.